Cumberland Plain Woodland: Vegetation

 River Oaks are abundant in the riparian zones within the Cumberland Plain Woodland.

 White feather honeymyrtle with lance-shaped leaves that is covered with creamy-coloured flowers.

 The vegetation of the ecoregion includes grasslands, savanna, open woodlands, and some patches of sclerophyll forest lying on a nutrient-poor alluvium that was deposited by the Nepean River from sandstone and shale bedrock in the Blue Mountains.
 Despite this, they support a tremendous regional biodiversity.

-The grassy woodland is dominated by grey box (Eucalyptus moluccana) and Forest Red Gum (E. tereticornis), with Narrow-leaved Ironbark (Eucalyptus crebra), Spotted Gum (Corymbia maculata) and Thin-leaved Stringybark (Eucalyptus eugenioides) occurring sporadically.
+The grassy woodland is dominated by grey box (Eucalyptus moluccana) and forest red gum (E. tereticornis), with narrow-leaved ironbark (Eucalyptus crebra), spotted gum (Corymbia maculata) and thin-leaved stringybark (Eucalyptus eugenioides) occurring sporadically, with a near-continuous grassy and herbaceous ground layer, and variable densities of shrubs and small trees.
 The ecoregion may have an open layer of small trees that would include such species of Acacia decurrens, Acacia parramattensis, Acacia implexa and Exocarpos cupressiformis.

-The shrub layer is mainly contains Bursaria spinosa, indigofera australis, Hardenbergia violacea, Daviesia ulicifolia, Lespedeza cuneata, Dillwynia, Dodonaea viscosa, with plenty grasses such as Kangaroo Grass (Themeda australis) and Weeping Meadow Grass (Microlaena stipoides).
+Shrubs in the understorey are generally scattered, though their density can range from absent to locally thick depending on past disturbance.
+The ground layer is mainly composed of a diverse array of grasses, although grass cover may be sparse beneath dense shrub thickets.
+The shrub layer mainly contains Bursaria spinosa, indigofera australis, Hardenbergia violacea, Daviesia ulicifolia, Lespedeza cuneata, Dillwynia, Dodonaea viscosa, with plenty grasses such as kangaroo grass (Themeda australis) and Weeping Meadow Grass (Microlaena stipoides).